OnkelTem/toggl-report/README.md

 ```
 ## Windows support

 The `toggl` script is a Linux shell script so it's not gonna run in Windows environment.
 I could have created a bat-file for Windows users, but that doesn't seem to be reasonable -- for example the console colors (used by this tool) will be broken too.
 On top of that, Microsoft has long been provided the support for the huge part of Linux known as [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-It provides a standard terminal app, supports package managers as `apt` and and allows to run bash scripts natively.
-So please, use it, don't be a pain in the ass for developers world.
+It brings nice terminal app, package managers as `apt` and allows to run bash scripts **natively**.
+So please, use it instead.

 ## TODO